- The jar of mixed herbs that we use contains thyme, parsley, oregano, sage and basil.

 - red chilli flakes

-- Meanwhile transfer the cashews to a bowl and cover in hot water straight from a kettle.
+- Transfer the cashews to a bowl and cover in hot water straight from a kettle.
 Leave to one side to soak.

 - When the oven is hot enough, add the red peppers to a roasting tray and roast for 15 minutes.

-- Meanwhile cook the pasta in boiling salted water as per packet instructions, then drain and rinse under cold water, but make sure you reserve the pasta water for later!
+- Cook the pasta in boiling salted water as per packet instructions and make sure you reserve some pasta water.

-- Leave the roasted veggies to cool for 5-10 minutes.
-Then carefully peel the skin off the red peppers (this removes the bitter flavour), remove the stalks and scrape out any of the seeds.
+- Carefully peel the skin off the red peppers, remove the stalks and scrape out any of the seeds.

 - Pour the sauce into a large saucepan on a low-medium heat.
-Gently heat the sauce until it begins to bubble, then add the spaghetti and heat it through for a minute or two.
+Gently heat the sauce until it begins to bubble, then add the cooked spaghetti.

 - Meanwhile roughly chop the cashews and toast them in a pan on a medium-high heat until they begin to brown.
 This should take a couple of minutes.